kagux/ex_debug_toolbar/README.md

 Usage is similar to `IEx`.
 Drop `require ExDebugToolbar; ExDebugToolbar.pry` in a file you'd like to debug and breakpoint will appear in this panel.
-Breakpoints are not limited to current request, but are capped at configurable number (100 by default).
+Breakpoints are capped at configurable number per request (10 by default).
 ![Breakpoints](screenshots/breakpoints.png)

 A click on any breakpoint will take you to familiar `iex` session with context as it was at execution time.